 Those are staggering figures.

 If so many startups are launched every year, why do so many of them fail?
-In a study conducted by Harvard’s Professor of Management Practice, Shikhar Ghosh, 75% of startups fail, never returning any profits to investors.
+According to a study conducted by Harvard’s Professor of Management Practice, Shikhar Ghosh, 75% of startups fail, never returning any profits to investors.

-Having said that, 2018 sounds like a tough time to start a business or go on an entrepreneurship journey when so many statistics are stacked against you.
+Having said that, 2021 sounds like a tough time to start a business or go on an entrepreneurship journey the odds of succeeding are so low.

 Simon Sinek has spent a huge time speaking to small business founders, startups, corporations, and students around the world.
 He is the author of Start With Why and Leaders Eat Last.
 A renowned leadership expert, his TED talk has been watched over 39 million times.